New On Netflix, Disney+, And More: 8 Streaming Shows And Movies To Watch This Week (Jan. 8 -14)

 Role Play - January 12

-If action comedies are your thing there’s going to be something of a battle of them on January 12 as the same days that Lift arrives on Netflix, Role Play arrives on Prime Video.
+If action comedies are your thing there’s going to be something of a battle of them on January 12 the same day that Lift arrives on Netflix, Role Play arrives on Prime Video.
 Kaley Cuoco plays a wife and mother who happens to be a professional assassin.
-When her husband, played by David Oyelowo realizes who his wife really is, he tries to help her escape the life , even though that means now everybody is trying to kill her.
+When her husband, played by David Oyelowo realizes who his wife really is, he tries to help her escape the life, even though that means now everybody is trying to kill her.
+It looks like a version of Mr. and Mrs. Smith if Mr. Smith had no idea what was going on.

 CINEMABLEND NEWSLETTER